ghoulmann/cs-curriculum/preface.rst

 * Data
         The student will define the term algorithm and identify authentic uses for algorithms.
 * Computers
-        The student will define the components of a computer and articulate its architecture (the relationship between components).
+        The student will define the components of a computer and articulate its architecture.

+	Correlates to:

+	* CompTIA (A+, Strata, Linux+ Powered by LPI) learning objectives;
+	* Cisco IT Essentials learning objectives;
+	* McRel Benchmarks for Business Education (21 - 30)

 * Technology and Culture
         The student will explore, interrogate, and hypothesize about causal relationships between technology and culture.

 * Electronics
         The student will create, test, diagram, and troubleshoot electronic circuits and components.

+	Correlates to:

+	* McRel Benchmarks for Engineering Education (Standards 1 - 4)

 * Transition Support
         The student will explore and contrast post-secondary opportunities in content-related fields.